flexera-public/policy_templates/security/aws/aws_config_enabled/README.md

 # AWS Ensure AWS Config Enabled In All Regions

-## What it does
+## What It Does

-This policy verifies that AWS Config is enabled and properly configured for all active regions.
+This policy template reports any AWS regions that do not have Config enabled or sufficiently configured.
+Optionally, this report can be emailed.

 ## Functional Details

 The AWS Config API is used to gather the AWS Config information for all regions.
-When a region is found that has no AWS Config settings, or the AWS Config recordingGroup has 'allSupported' or 'includeGlobalResourceTypes' set to 'false', that region and these settings are added to a list.
+When a region is found that has no AWS Config settings, or the AWS Config recordingGroup has `allSupported` or `includeGlobalResourceTypes` set to 'false', that region and these settings are added to a list.
 An incident is raised if this list contains any regions.

 ## Input Parameters